curityio/account-linking-recipes/doc/2-extra-login-behavior.md

 ## Further Details

 A number of authentication actions are used in this type of flow.\
-For full details on configuration and usage, see the [Account Linking with Facebook](https://curity.io/resources/learn/account-linking-with-facebook/) tutorial.
+The actions are described in detail for a different social provider, in the [Account Linking with Facebook](https://curity.io/resources/learn/account-linking-with-facebook/) tutorial.